 Virtual campuses give you the chance to connect with like-minded peers from across the world.
 During live classes, you’ll meet a diverse group of students who bring a range of experiences, ideas, and insights to every discussion.
 Some online FNP programs also offer on-campus intensives that allow you to receive one-on-one guidance from faculty, get feedback on your developing skills, and spend time with your fellow graduate nursing students.

-Nurse practitioners are the fastest-growing segment of primary caregivers in the nation.
+segment of primary caregivers in the nation.
 And now, the availability of high-quality online FNP programs makes becoming an advanced practice nurse more attainable than ever before.
 Use the list above to guide you as you explore various programs to find the one that’s perfect for your needs.

 ( Article / Content Updated 2019 )